Spring Pasta Carbonara is going down in history as one of the best things I’ve ever made! Period. End of story. Let’s do this!

 Peas, Scallions, Lemon, Mint, all things that you wouldn’t find in a traditional pasta carbonara but newsflash guys… they are excellent additions in this Spring Pasta Carbonara!

-Peas are literally coming out of my ears from all of my farmers market excursions recently.
-I think by now you all know I put fresh lemon zest and juice on juice about everything.
+Peas are literally about to be coming out of my ears seeing as how spring is literally right around the corner.
+And I will be putting peas in everything.
+When they are done properly… they are amazing!!
+On top of the peas in this pasta dish, I think by now you all know I put fresh lemon zest and juice on juice about everything.
 It just adds that extra zip and brightness.
-Scallions (or green onions) are a quick and easy way to brighten up any dish.
-And mint is the most under-utilized herb and I’m determined to make it more popular!
+Scallions (or green onions) are also in this as a quick and easy way to brighten up any dish.
+And mint is the most under-utilized herb and I’m determined to make it more popular so it’s going in too!
 You could easily use basil if that’s more your speed, but the mint and the peas are a magical combination that everyone needs to try!
 And if you’re on board – this Chicken Skewers with a Cilantro Mint Vinaigrette are also HIGH on my list of life changing combos!

 This Spring Pasta Carbonara is light and bright but with that same consistency that you love when eating a carbonara!
-It’s the perfect dish to make for dinner parties for the foreseeable future!
+It’s the perfect dish to make for dinners for the foreseeable future as we usher in spring!
 Throw it on the table with my green monster salad and it’s a match made in heaven!

 Spring Pasta Carbonara